tomediaarts/procedure-manual/policies/accessibility.md

 ## Washrooms

 The ground floor washroom and toilet are wheelchair accessible.
-The sink is not lowered, however.

 There is a private accessible washroom on the second floor next to the all-gender washroom, and two accessible stalls in the shared washroom.

+There are diaper-changing stations in all washrooms.

 ## Interpretive Assistance